python-hyper/h2/docs/source/basic-usage.rst

 all the important protocol state.
 When using Hyper-h2, this object will be the first thing you create and the object that does most of the heavy lifting.

 The interface to this object is relatively simple.
-For emitting data, at the "top" of the object you call it with methods indicating what actions you want to perform: for example, you may want to
-:meth:`send headers <h2.connection.H2Connection.send_headers>` or
+For sending data, at the call the object with methods indicating what actions you want to perform: for example, you may want to send headers (you'd use the :meth:`send_headers <h2.connection.H2Connection.send_headers>` method), or send data (you'd use the
-:meth:`send data <h2.connection.H2Connection.send_data>`.
-At the "bottom" of the object, you
+:meth:`send_data <h2.connection.H2Connection.send_data>` method).
+After you've
-:meth:`get some bytes <h2.connection.H2Connection.data_to_send>` from the
-object that represent the HTTP/2-encoded representation of your actions, and send them out over the network.
+decided what actions you want to perform, you get some bytes out of the object that represent the HTTP/2-encoded representation of your actions, and send them out over the network however you see fit.

-When you receive data from the network, you :meth:`pass it in <h2.connection.H2Connection.receive_data>` to the ``H2Connection`` object, which returns a list of *events*.
+When you receive data from the network, you pass that data in to the ``H2Connection`` object, which returns a list of *events*.
 These events, covered in more detail later in :ref:`h2-events-basic`, define the set of actions the remote peer has performed on the connection, as